dlebansais/PgSurveyor-Disclosed/README.md

 8. Right-click each survey one at a time.
 You should see:
   + A little red dot added on the map, showing where the gem or metal is expected to be.
 This should match the game circle and if it doesn't it means the border around the map window isn't adjusted properly.
 You can still fix it at this stage.
   + A red, dotted border around the map you just clicked.
 The irregular border may look weird, but it gives you some space to click the next map.
 A future release may improve the look, but for now it shall do!
-  + If you enabled debug mode (in settings, see below) a white dot shows near the red dot on the map.
 9. Keep clicking them to the last, then click the start button.
-This is the third button from the right, at the bottom of the border around the map window (check tooltips).
+This is the first button from the right, at the bottom of the border around the map window (check tooltips).
 10. A yellow dot should appear on the map near the location of your character, and one of the survey maps in your inventory should be highlighted with a yellow border.
 Run to the yellow dot, right-click the highlighted survey map and blam!
 Collected!
 11. A new yellow dot appears at the next location, and the corresponding map is highlighted again.
 12. Rinse-repeat until all gems or metal slabs are collected.